LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/setting-up-knowledge-base-recommendations.md

 4. Verify that the knowledge bases are listed and enabled.
 At this point, you should also verify that the desired articles in the knowledge base are active.
 The knowledge base should have at least one active article.

 {: .important}
-If you subsequently delete a knowledge base in the Knowledge Base application, the next time you access this page, the list is updated automatically.
+If you subsequently delete a knowledge base in the KnowledgeAI application, the next time you access this page, the list is updated automatically.

 #### Assign skills to the knowledge bases
 After adding the knowledge bases, assign at least one skill to each of the knowledge bases.
 Once this is done, their articles can be recommended in conversations that are currently routed to the same skills.
 In this manner, you can control and configure which knowledge bases are candidates for recommendation to agents on a skill-by-skill basis.